BenLand100/benland/content/post/2021-10-31 The Beginnings of a Low Frequency RF Receiver Using a MicroZed FPGA.md

 ### Software defined demodulation

-With digitized data available in the FPGA, I just need to implement the signal generation, mixing, and low pass filtering in Verilog.
+With digitized data available in the FPGA, I just need to implement the signal generation of the in-phase and quadrature signals, mixing, and low pass filtering in Verilog.
-Generating a sin wave at a particular frequency is a bit of a trick.
+Generating a sine wave at a particular frequency is a bit of a trick in digital hardware.
 I opted for defining one cycle as $2^{16}$ counts of a 16 bit counter.
-One quarter of a sine wave is stored in a lookup table in the FPGA.
+One quarter of a sine wave is stored in a lookup table in the FPGA, since all four quarters are the same shape, just reversed in time, or inverted across zero.
+I only include 512 samples in this quarter, but this could be increased if more precision is required.
-Based on the high 2 bits of the counter, I can determine whether this quarter wave should be reversed or multiplied by $-1$, while using the lower 14 bits to determine the index of the lookup table.
+Based on the high 2 bits of the counter, which divide the range into quarters, I can determine whether this quarter wave should be reversed or multiplied by $-1$, while using the next-lower 9 bits to determine the index of the lookup table.
+The remaining three bits allow for smaller increments of phase to be added in each clock cycle, to represent slower frequencies.
+More bits may be necessary, here, since my system clock runs at 100 MHz on the MicroZed.

 In this way, a 16 bit signed decimal value can be returned that is proportional to the value of a sine wave at any phase.
-The cosine is just shifted by one quarter phase from the sine, so adding 1 to the top two bits of the phase allows the same calculation.
+The cosine is just shifted by one quarter phase from the sine, so adding 1 to the top two bits of the phase allows the same trick to work.
 With an input clock and an adjustable phase increment per clock tick, output of many frequencies can be generated.
 ```verilog
 module sincos #(